atonizzo/seatalk_wifi/README.md

 connection that powers the navigation station.

-On the left side of the board the pads are meant to be connected to a Raymarine SeaTalk instrument.
-The color of the insulator in a typical SeaTalk cable is shown in parenthesis.
-From top to bottom:
+On the left side of the board the pads are meant to be connected to a Raymarine SeaTalk instrument and are, from top to bottom:

-- GND (black or no insulator)
+- GND (typically a wire with a black insulator or no insulator)
-- SeaTalk (yellow)
+- SeaTalk (typically a wire with a yellow insulator)
-- 12V (red)
+- 12V (typically a wire with a red insulator)

 On the top side of the board the pads, from left to right, are: